Cultural Critique Spiked with Comedy. Created by Casey Dyson.

 Waiguoren.
 Caucasian, blue eyes, brown hair, sweating from a work-out in the heat of a Chengdu summer.
 Clearly not the five-foot-six-inch, black haired, casually dressed human he had been expecting.

 Such a schism between casual expectation and reality might have terrified other children his age, but this boy was giddy.
-He smiled broadly then increased the volume and speed of his chattering.
+He smiled broadly, then he increased the volume and speed of his chattering.
 Whether it was Chinese or gibberish that the boy was speaking did not matter, as I don’t speak Mandarin, Cantonese, or gibberish.
-I’m quite certain he thought I understood him, as the reality that I might not speak the languages he had command over was outside of this boy’s realm of the possible.
+I’m quite certain he thought I understood him.
+The reality that I might not speak the languages he had command over was outside of this boy’s realm of the possible.
 Because children are egocentric, solipsistic even.
 In his head, I understood what he was saying.
-I swear I didn’t though.
+I swear I didn’t.

 He was so enthusiastic about the idea he had just articulated that he had to follow through on the proposal immediately.
 He started a game of “on-off sprint-walk.”
 I know this because I speak body language fairly fluently.
 Whimsicality took hold on witnessing his enthusiasm and I joined in his game.